 HIV can be transmitted to another person in a number of ways.
 First and foremost, sexual contact with an HIV positive individual can infect you with the disease.
 Sharing of infected blood and needles is also a way for the virus to travel around.
 A pregnant woman with HIV can pass the infection to her unborn through the placenta, and after giving birth through breastfeeding.

-If you feel that you have been infected with HIV, it is best to take a test of HIV immediately.
+If you feel that you have been infected with HIV, it is best to take a test for HIV immediately.
 There are several methods to do that, and all of them are created to know if there are HIV antibodies present in your bloodstream.

 Instant HIV Test